AbdiDesalegn/AbdiDesalegn/README.md

 ---

 ## 🔬 Physics & Computational Mathematics Enthusiast
-Passionate about **computational physics, quantum mechanics, and mathematical modeling**.
+Also passionate about **computational physics, quantum mechanics, and mathematical modeling**.
-I enjoy applying **simulations, numerical methods, and ML techniques** to explore scientific problems.
+I enjoy applying **simulations and ML techniques** for scientific exploration — but my core focus is **professional development for clients**.